Cryptveil/100-days-of-python/Days 91-100/Day 91/README.md

 ## Feedback

-I managed to do the task of counting the occurances of shades, however, the program doesn't filter different shades of the same color (example: multiple shades of black will just print and no other colors will print).
+I managed to do the task of counting the occurrences of shades, however, the program doesn't filter different shades of the same color (example: multiple shades of black will just print and no other colors will print), so this program works best when the image has some very contrasting colors and not many shades of them (hence the Brazilian flag included into the folder).

 For now, the current program will do.